trevorsandy/povray/windows/README.md

 Building for Legacy Windows Versions
 ------------------------------------

+**Attention:** By default, binaries generated with Visual Studio 2022 will only run on Windows 10 or later.
+(Present version with VS2022 not tested with earlier windows versions.
+Retained the Old README in this part).

 By default, binaries generated with Visual Studio 2015 will only run on Windows Vista or later.
 Visual Studio 2015 can be used to generate binaries